Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Introduction.md

 Caliburn.Micro supports a number of other platforms, next to WPF desktop applications.
 These platforms is not covered in this tutorial.
 Later other tutorials may be added to discuss that topic.

-The code for the finished tutoral project can be found here:
+The code for the finished tutorial project can be found here:

 [Tutorial code](https://github.com/Caliburn-Micro/Caliburn.Micro/tree/master/samples/tutorials/wpf/wpf.tutorial)